-The PAR carpet rating system was created by Shaw Industries, and designates a number from one-to-five, rating a carpet's durability based on a typical "family-of-four" scenario.
-Homeowners are expected to understand that the higher the number the more durable the carpet is.
+The PAR carpet rating system was created by Shaw Industries, and designates a number from one-to-five, rating a carpet's durability based on a typical "family-of-four"

+Homeowners are expected to understand that the higher the PAR Rating the more durable the carpet will be.
 But will a carpet with a rating of 4 be durable enough for your home?
-How would you know unless you understand exactly While I'm sure carpet makers go to a lot of provide their various carpet rating systems, I personally think most fall far short of being an accurate or helpful gauge for most consumers.
-I think the PAR Rating System is parameters they use are are too narrow and inconsistent across the board with various styles of carpet.
+How would you know unless you understand exactly

+While I'm sure carpet makers go to a lot of provide their various carpet rating systems, I personally think most of these fall far short of being accurate or a helpful gauge of durability for most consumers.
+I think the PAR Rating System is parameters they use to make their conclusions are too narrow and far too inconsistent across the board with various styles and qualities of carpet.
 What does this mean?
 After 30 years in the carpet business I know one thing for sure, there is no such thing as a typical family of four!